 - Insert your traction mats, or if you don’t have these, your rubber car mats (not particularly good, but if you have nothing else…) or some branches will help.

-- Check the exhaust is clear – if its blocked up with dirt or snow you won’t be going anywhere – It’s amazing how many people forget this simple step.
+- Check the exhaust is clear – if its blocked up with dirt you won’t be going anywhere – It’s amazing how many people forget this simple step.

 - Rock the car by going forward and backward – but be careful you don’t want to mess up the transmission.
 This could get you enough momentum to get out.